Learn how to make this delicious focaccia bread with a step-by-step video tutorial. A great, easy bread recipe for beginners!

 Pat or roll the dough into a triangle, round, or square shape, place it on a lightly greased baking sheet.
 Make the dough a quarter of an inch high if you want crispy focaccia, or make it ½ an inch high for thicker focaccia bread.

 Cover the dough and let it rise again for 30 minutes.

 Preheat oven to 374F/190C.

-Using your fingers make few dimples on the surface of the dough.
+Using your fingertips make a few dimples on the surface of the dough.

 Brush the dough with olive oil.
 Sprinkle with flake sea salt and rosemary.

-Bake the focaccia bread for 12 to 13 minutes, until it is golden in color and has reached your desired crispness.
-If you want the focaccia to be thick and fluffy, bake in a 6" or 7 inch pan.
+Bake the focaccia bread for 12 to 13 minutes on the middle rack, until it is golden in color and has reached your desired crispness.
+If you want the focaccia to be thick and fluffy, bake in a 6" or 7-inch pan.

 You can use olive oil infused with garlic to give this focaccia bread recipe more flavor.

 A great snack can be made using focaccia by toasting it and spreading roasted garlic and parmesan on top.
 You can prepare the dough a night ahead.

 Place the dough in a large container and cover tightly then refrigerate.